 Certain Finer Stripped Wire- Some stripped wires are too thin to be considered bare bright, (Yes…there is a classification for this too), so they are called #1 Hair Wire and can be just like a #1 tubing.

 Clean Bus Bar– From electrical systems, clean bus bar will have no coating or tin plating on it at all.
 This is one of the big items that you can lose money on if you try to sell it and it has any contamination or garbage on…always clean it!

 Take it to your scrap yard and exchange the copper tubing in for some real money.
 Be sure to investigate your local scrap yard’s policy regarding copper tubing. #1 is usually Bare, uncoated, unalloyed copper bus bar/pipe free of attachments.
 Find out todays exact pricing for #1 Copper Tubing at iScrap App.
 See more Scrapping Videos here.

-Yards around Ashburn, VA that accept #1 Copper Tubing
+Yards around San Diego, CA that accept #1 Copper Tubing